adobe/spectrum-web-components/projects/documentation/content/guides/configuring-openwc.md

 npm init @open-wc
 ```

 Once you do that, `@open-wc` will give you a few configuration options.
 You'll want to set up your project as a Web Component and allow it to use typescript.
-When it asks you what features to add, say "yes" to all of them--we'll explain how to set them up to be more compatible with SWC in this guide.
+When it asks you what features to add, say "yes" (by pressing the Space Bar, not the Enter key) to all of them--we'll explain how to set them up to be more compatible with SWC in this guide.
 SWC uses `yarn` to manage its package dependencies, so you can go ahead and choose that one, as well.

 ## Setting up your .gitignore